easycv/easycv/docs/source/reference/transforms/edges.rst

 Edges
 ---------------
 The Edges module provides transforms that allow the user to perform edge detection and related \
 tasks.
-Examples of each transform from this module can \
+Examples of each transform in this module can \
 be found `here <../../examples/transforms/edges.ipynb>`_.

 .. automodule:: easycv.transforms.edges